southf09/calculator/README.md

 # calculator
-This is a calculator made using HTML, JS, and CSS
+Welcome to my calculator project!
+This is a fully-functioning calculator made using HTML, CSS, and JS.

 It demonstrates the following:
 -Effective use of CSS grid to format the shape of the calculator